How Can I Soothe Eczema Without Using a Steroid Cream?

 But as many people have learned, steroid creams are not a lasting solution.
 Not to mention, these topical formulas can sometimes cause side effects.
 Worst of all, they often make the next flare-up even worse.

-First, let’s take a look at what happens when you use a steroid cream to treat eczema.
+First, let’s take a look at what happens when you use a steroid cream to soothe eczema.

-What’s Wrong with Using a Steroid Cream to Treat Eczema?
+What’s Wrong with Using a Steroid Cream As A Solution For Eczema?

 Each case of eczema is unique, just as each person’s body and physiology are unique.
-So, we wouldn’t say outright that steroid cream is a universally bad treatment option.
-Rather, the issue is that it’s often not the best way to treat eczema.
+So, we wouldn’t say outright that steroid cream is a universally bad solution option.
+Rather, the issue is that it’s often not the best way to soothe eczema.

 That’s about how long you can expect steroid cream to be effective: one month.